Signs of Stress in Women

 Stress in the workplace may consist of having too much work, not having the skills to do the work you are required to do, or having difficulty with colleagues.
 Much of the way corporations function these days adds to stress,

 which you can learn about here.
-Workplace stress is often most easily remedied by developing new coping skills to deal with the issues that are causing us stress.
+Workplace stress is often most easily remedied by developing new coping skills to deal with the issues that are causing us stress, or quitting a job where you are being abuse if your life allows it.

 Please click here for more information on dealing with workplace stress